 I worked with a top web developer in my full-time job, so I approached him to create mine.
-A basic, single page WordPress site that I could add blog and sample pages to.
+A basic, single-page WordPress site that I could add blog and sample pages to.
 Along with that came a domain email address.

 While he was creating that, I was busy getting content ready for it.
-Of course, it was early days and I had no samples of any actual paid work to go on there, so I improvised.
+Of course, being early days and I had no samples of any actual paid work to go on there, so I improvised.
 I’d already completed a copywriting distance course, so I uploaded my final pieces, together with some blogs I’d written.

 None of it lasted too long on there, but the point is, even if you have no clients at least you have somewhere you can point them.
 They’ll be able to get a flavour of what you can do, and it’s all ready to add real client samples to when you can.

 These days it’s easier than ever to create your own site using WordPress, Wix, or Squarespace.
 It doesn’t have to be forever, but it’s an easy money-saving option until you get or can afford the site you want or need.

 And don’t forget your social media.
 Twitter, Instagram, and Facebook are essential tools for spreading the word about your new venture.
 Shout about yourself, blow your own trumpet – they’re great channels to get your personality across.